jasonmlehman/myqapi/README.md

 I didn't put that much time into this.
 I have a liftmaster device so just got that to work.
 It should work with liftmaster, chamberlain, craftsman, or merlin.
 I have all the appid's, just change to suit your needs.

-If you want to use it for something else and need some assistance give me a shout and I'll assist getting it to work withanything behind the MyQ smart home.
+If you want to use it for something else and need some assistance give me a shout and I'll assist getting it to work with anything behind the MyQ smart home.

 # How to use